In the software development world, CRUD consists of four operations - create, read, update, and delete.

 |PUT||/books/:id||books#update||Update info about book||UPDATE|

 As we can see each of those seven actions could be assigned to one of these four operations - Create, Read, Update and Delete.

 REST and CRUD

 REST is an architectural system that deals with data through HTTP protocols.
-You can read more about REST style here.
+More info about REST is here.

 Typically software applications create RESTful APIs to handle CRUD operations.
-You can read more about CRUD operations here
+More info about CRUD operations is here.